mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 </div>

 # Social Reflections
 Everyone is different and values socializing in different ways - to each their own!
 Prior to the start of the PhD program, I led a pretty social lifestyle.
-I wasn’t going out and partying all the time, but I definitely found a lot of joy in being an activities-oriented person: traveling, hiking, playing board games, going to museums, going to parks/on walks, going over to other people’s homes, going out to eat etc. I knew that I would not be able to stay as active since my priority was to study, learn, and pass prelims, but I wanted to find ways to do activities I enjoyed as well.
-While the quantity of these social activities did decrease substantially, I was able to find ways to begin building social connections at Davis, and will continue to grow those next year.
-Below are a few things I did to help me begin building connections with others in the community.
+I wasn’t going out and partying all the time, but I definitely found a lot of joy in being an activities-oriented person: traveling, hiking, playing board games, going to museums, going to parks/on walks, going over to other people’s homes, going out to eat etc. I knew that I would not be able to stay as active since my priorities were to study, learn, and pass prelims, but I wanted to find ways to do activities I enjoyed as well.
+While the quantity of these social activities did decrease substantially, I was able to find ways to begin building social connections at Davis, and hope to continue to grow those next year.
+Below are a few things I did to help me build connections with others in the community.

 ## Department Bonding
 I tried to attend every student-faculty and all-department event I could (especially if they weren’t around exam season!).
 For some events, there weren’t obligations to stay for the entire period of each event, so I navigated my attendance accordingly.

 > I think networking is extremely important and sometimes undervalued in PhD programs.
 I strove to meet all the professors and students I could to begin laying the foundation for friendships and collaborations in the future!

 I also just found everyone so interesting, so I was very excited to get to know everyone better (inside and outside of academia).
 Meeting upper year students was also really lovely because I now have friends going into the next year and can call on them for advice.